BigSoftVideo/DOTEbase/search.md

 Just enter them as one continuous string of characters with no spaces (eg. `:[]*><°`).
 This is very useful when searching for a lexical item that may include non lexical characters, eg. ":" or "[" or "]".
 Thus, one can search for all instances of a word even though it may have one or more instances of colon (":") in it, eg. "yes", "ye:s" and "ye:::s" would all be found.
+A few combinations are offered in a drop-down menu.
+The suggestions cannot be edited, but if selected, then the string can be edited by the user.

 For example, one could search across transcripts in an active DOTEspace to find a specific lexical item and its variants ("yes", "YES", "ye:s" or "Ye::::s") in a Translation Subtier (see example below).